Habits, as a means to personal development, have been written about for centuries.

 Practice Makes Progress

 As I stated above, habits can become partially or fully subconscious behaviors.
 Once your brain has created a groove of responses to particular cues, you don’t have to give your habits much thought.
 This is an incredibly powerful tool once you learn how to wield it.
-But The Lyceum Method is not just a tool for achieving more, it’s also a system that promotes more awareness.
+But The Lyceum Method that I introduce in the book is not just a tool for achieving more, it’s also a system that promotes more awareness.
 The ideas behind The Lyceum Method are meant to help you work toward your Vision of the future while remaining more present.

-If a Keystone Habit is one that sets you up for other habits to more easily fall in line, a Keystone Practice is one that sets you up to become the person who is living out your Vision for the future.
+If a Keystone Habit sets you up for other habits to more easily fall in line, a Keystone Practice sets you up to become the person who is living out your Vision for the future.

 Working out is a Keystone Habit for me.
 Writing daily is my Keystone Practice.

 I want to make a living as a writer.
-Reading, researching, marketing, outlining, planning, scheduling, may all be part of that profession, but without writing, none of those things matter.
+Reading, researching, marketing, outlining, planning, scheduling may all be part of that profession, but none of those things matter without writing.
 You don’t become a better writer through education, mentorship, or pontification unless you’re writing along the way.
 In fact, I could do every other conceivable aspect of the profession and still get nowhere if I left out writing.
-I could (and do) screw up every aspect of the calling, but still make progress in spite of my faults as long as I keep writing and publishing.
+I could (and do) screw up every aspect of the calling, but I still make progress despite my faults as long as I keep writing and publishing.